ClonedOne/sop-test/README.md

 # sop-test

 This repository contains some basic code written in order to provide a working example of the Same Origin Policy.
 The code was developed using [Flask](http://flask.pocoo.org/) as web server.
+This code is merely demonstrative of the security features of web browsers and is not intended to be used in any way outside of the user own local network.

 To run a server with Flask it is sufficient to install it with `pip`, set the desired [name].py file as flask application and execute it.
 The following commands in the chosen server subdirectory will work on Linux (tested on Arch and Ubuntu):